kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 In scenarios involving traffic splitting, session persistence impacts load balancing done after routing, regardless if it is attached to a service or a route.
-When a persistent session is established and traffic splitting is configured across services, the persistence to a single backend should be maintained across services.
+When a persistent session is established and traffic splitting is configured across services, the persistence to a single backend MUST be maintained across services.
 Consequently, a persistent session takes precedence over traffic split weights when selecting a backend after route matching.
 It's important to note that session persistence does not impact the process of route matching.

 When using multiple backends in traffic splitting, all backend services should have session persistence enabled.
-Nonetheless, implementations should also support traffic splitting scenarios in which one service has persistence enabled while the other does not.
+Nonetheless, implementations MUST also support traffic splitting scenarios in which one service has persistence enabled while the other does not.
 This support is necessary, particularly in scenarios where users are transitioning to or from an implementation version designed with or without persistence.